Why Does My Dog’s Front Leg Shake

 Panosteitis

-Panosteitis is a disease of the bones and joints of dogs that can cause sudden lameness and pain.
+Panosteitis is a Kidney disease of the bones and joints of dogs that can cause sudden lameness and pain.
 This disorder affects puppies most frequently between 2 and 4 months old.
-Other symptoms indicative of panosteitis include shaking of the front leg, trembling, and walking with a wobbly gait.
+Other symptoms of panosteitis include shaking of the front leg, trembling, and walking with a wobbly gait.

 When To Seek Veterinary Help For Your Dog’s Leg Shaking